lianna-blanca/guitar-chord-finder/README.md

   * Baug: F## text is G
   * Cbm7: Bbb text is A, Ebb text is D, Cb text is B

+* Test suite is not running; seems to be due to a Jest update.